 One of the most important aspects of business is the relationships you build, whether it’s with your team, your clients, or key stakeholders within the industry.
 Over the years, how we actually go about building these relationships has evolved quite substantially.

 Traditional face-to-face meetings and regular networking functions are no longer as good as they used to be.
 Most of them are not targeted, time-consuming, expensive, and more often than not, filled with people trying to pitch you their services instead of actually networking.

 In today’s day and age it’s all about how we can do business faster, smarter and more effectively.
 With over 3.8 billion people using social media and 61% using it specifically to network or meet new people, it’s no wonder why everyone has shifted their attention online.
 No matter who you’re looking to connect with, there’s a social media platform out there to help you get in front of that audience.

 If your audience is B2B, there’s no better plan than LinkedIn.
 With over 660 million members and over 50% of them being key decision-makers, it’s a great platform for any business looking to find, connect and start building relationships with their target market at scale.

 Combine this with the effects that the recent pandemic has had on how we all do business, there’s never been a better time to leverage LinkedIn then now.
 As more and more people work from home and become accustomed to developing relationships online, user engagement and intent are at an all-time high.
 If you’re still finding the transition from offline to online networking challenging and looking for a clear process to doing it successfully through LinkedIn, below we’ve broken down for you an easy 2 step process you can follow.

 First things first, you need to think about who you want to target and what your outcome is when building those relationships.
-Is it to develop joint venture partnerships, generate new business, get in the media etc
+Is it to develop joint venture partnerships, generate new business, get in the media etc.

 Start to think about the position, industry, location, company size and seniority level of the people you want to connect with.
 So for example if your target market are Lawyers in Melbourne who own their own legal firms, your client avatar might look something like this:

 Position: Owner, Principle, Founder, Managing Director